 Fringe Café 106 Rue de Turenne, 3rd Arrondissement.
 Perfect for great coffee in hip le Marais.
 Where else do you get to sip café au lait under cool cloud-shaped lamps and take in this cafe’s photo gallery concept?

 Grenouilles 55 Rue du Chevalier de la Barre, 18th Arrondissement.
-If you find yourself at Sacre-Coeur in Montmartre, be sure to stop at this little gem of a deli and grab a glass of wine (great selection), a sandwich, or a fresh baguette, smoked ham and cheese for a picnic on the lawn of the SC Basilica.
+If you find yourself at Sacre-Coeur in Montmartre, be sure to stop at this little gem of a deli run by a husband/wife team and grab a glass of wine (great selection), a sandwich, or a fresh baguette, smoked ham and cheese for a picnic on the lawn of the SC Basilica.

 Le Jules Verne Restaurant Tour Eiffel Avenue Gustave Eiffel, 7th Arrondissement.
 The best thing about this Michelin star restaurant inside the Eiffel Tower is its location!
 The views inside and outside of this great landmark are amazing, and from the restaurant, you get access to the viewing decks.
 Simply breathtaking, especially at night!
 Famous, fancy, 5-7 course tasting menu, very expensive dining experience.
 My teens thought it was too “over the top” for them, and maybe it was for me too...